top of page

 Throughout the duration of the presentation, utilizing two printing presses, JRP will be editioning new prints.
 A visiting audience will be welcomed into their studio-gallery to watch the printing process and will be encouraged to ask questions of the printers and studio guides.
 The presentation program will be accompanied with studio tours, a talks program and workshops that relate to the making of prints in a collaborative print studio with an emphasis on Kentridge’s collaborative approach to working.

 From May 2024, the presentation will be complemented in Remai Modern's Picasso Gallery by an exhibition of linocut prints from an earlier collaboration, The Universal Archive (2011-2015), between Kentridge and Master Printer Jillian Ross whilst she was the director of the David Krut Workshop.
 Life in Print - William Kentridge and Pablo Picasso draws from Remai Modern's Picasso archive and is a conversation that will explore the creative processes of these two prolific artists.
+Listen to Ross explain how some of these linocuts were made.

 'Remai Modern houses the most comprehensive collection of linocuts by Pablo Picasso (1881-1973).
 This focused and specialized collection includes editioned prints, working states and experimental proofs that provide insight into the artist’s process—a rare glimpse into one of the 20th century’s most prolific and innovative artists.
 All of Picasso’s linocuts were produced in a 17-year period between 1951 and 1968, with his master printer, Hidalgo Arnera (1922-2007).
 With Arnera’s expertise and support, the artist worked hands-on to understand, and push, the limits and possibilities of printmaking, much like the printer / artist collaboration between Ross and Kentridge.' - Remai Modern